hanbzu/pymodoro/README.md

 Remember, after each 25 minute pomodoro you need to take a 3-5 minute short break.
 You don't need an application for that.
 Just stand up, do some stretches or prepare some coffee, or call someone, or write some short email, etc. Sometimes you may thing that this is unnecessary.
 It isn't.
 Sometimes, when your into a hard pomodoro, you'll need to know that some fun or rest comes after the minutes left.

+Whenever you want to reflect on your work, you can find how many pomodoros you worked on a day or how many pomodoros were spent on the same activity by having a look at the history file:

+    less ~/.config/pymodoro/history.csv

+### Disclaimer

-Finally, remember that this workflow is not suitable for everything.
+This workflow is not suitable for everything.
 Sometimes you need to talk without thinking about the time, you need to get lost in time.
 You may also need habits, rituals, spare time.
 Your work shouldn't interrupt your habits, your habits shouldn't interrupt your work.
 Keep each of them where they belong.

-### Installation
+### Future development notes

-You can start using typing

-    make install

-It will copy Pymodoro to `/usr/local/bin` and program data to `~/.config/pymodoro`.

-### Recording
+#### Recording

-#### Activity history
+##### Activity history

 * from, to, [what]
 * from and to are date-times